thib76X/exerciseCompass/README.md

 - make good import with index
 - improve UI (better style)
 - use more jest fonctionnality
-- use some event
+- use some event testing

 # Why Material UI?
 I have already used it.
-It pretty good all of their components are linked so can customized the root of the style, then all componenents change (pretty cool).
+It is pretty good, all of their components are linked so we can customized the root of the style, then all componenents change (pretty cool).
 Good doc.

-# Why Jest?
+# Why Jest ?
 It was recommanded, i have already used it.
 Good doc.

 # How to launch ?